Where to Download German Songs Online, Plus 7 Catchy Tunes to Get You Grooving

 To maximize your German learning with songs, check out these cool ideas and tips to have some fun while you take your German listening skills and vocabulary to the next level.

 - Find songs with activities and worksheets.
 This is the best way to really learn with songs.
 Start out with these hidden grammar lessons in 10 awesome songs.
-Then, you could download some activities based on the song “Nur für Dich“ (Only for you).
-A site called Deutschdrang also offers many songs with listening activities.

 - Sing karaoke.
 Karaoke and sing-alongs are also great to practice pronunciation.
 This Deutsch karaoke playlist on YouTube is a good place to start.